 A factory refurbished package can save $90 over the cost of the new Vitamix 7500, which for most, is enough to justify the purchase of the next generation model.

-Still not sure which Vitamix is right for you, read our post on topic here.
+Still not sure which Vitamix is right for you, read our full review of all Vitamix models.

 If you have any comments or questions, feel free to add them in the comments section below.